-Hopefully, your prepper friend never needs to escape from a situation, but the DSYJ is an inexpensive gift that could save his life.
+Hopefully, your prepper friend never needs to escape from a situation, but the Resqme keychain tool is an inexpensive gift that could save a life.
 The high hardened steel double hammerhead can break glass with one punch.

 It’s a multipurpose tool that can be used as a window breaker, seatbelt cutter, and other emergencies.
 Even though it’s not a large tool, it’s helpful when you need it.

 Carting around a chainsaw isn’t convenient in a survival situation, but a pocket chainsaw is the best option.
 Pocket chainsaws are great for backpacking, wilderness camping, hunting, and fishing.